vipra-uwf/vipra-1.0/webAPI/README.md

     ]
 }
 ```

 ---
 ## /sim/behaviors
 ### POST
 -	**Function:**
-	-	Upload Behavior to Repo
+	-	Uploads a new Behavior to the Repo
+	`requires Authentication (see /login in User Paths)`
 - **Expected Request Content:**
 	- `headers`:
 		- `Authorization`: